 Patient Gets a Second Chance at an Active Life After Heart Attack While Running

-When Verissimo arrived at MSM, John Puskas, MD, Chairman of Cardiovascular Surgery at Mount Sinai Morningside, Mount Sinai Beth Israel, and Mount Sinai West, took over his care.
+When Verissimo arrived at the hospital, Dr. Puskas, a world leader in coronary artery bypass surgery, took over his care.
 The first priority was cooling Verissimo’s body temperature to help brain healing.
 Then Dr. Puskas performed an innovative heart bypass.
-"We performed a highly unique procedure, one in which we do not use any veins, rather only employ arteries for the bypass," Dr. Puskas told WABC in a news report on Verissimo’s care.
+"We performed a highly unique procedure, one in which we do not use any veins, rather only employ arteries for the bypass," Dr. Puskas said in a WABC news report on Verissimo’s care.

 According to medical experts, most people die after a heart attack like the one Verissimo experienced.
 Fortunately, Verissimo made a full physical recovery.
 However, he had to get past the fear of a repeat heart attack while running.
 With the support of Dr. Puskas, who joined him on a number of his runs, Verissimo pushed through.